A list of changes and amendments to the site over time. It's for my benefit, not yours.

 June 2005: Michael Lofthouse supplied a couple of links, most especially an excellent article on the Basmachis at http://cgsc.leavenworth.army.mil/carl/resources/csi/csi.asp (Leavenworth Paper 20, Chapter 3) and a nice site for buying maps of Poland http://www.polandbymail.com/.

-June 2005: I got the Freikorps in Latvia stuff up and running.
+June 2005: I got the Freikorps in Latvia stuff up.
 Thanks to Eduardo, Valdis, Daniel and especially Reigo.
 I got the Czesniki article and scenario out.

 May 2005: Finally off the ground and running, thanks largely to Alison (my wife) coming through with the requisite software.